Wollongong is Where We live.

 We were sitting having coffee, overlooking Belmore Basin in Wollongong Harbour, watching the incoming fishing fleets set against the backdrop of the 5 islands in the Pacific Ocean and framed by the towering Illawarra escarpment and musing about Wollongong, or the Gong as everyone here calls it.
 Despite all of our travels, we are still amazed at the beauty of this place.

 It still won’t stop us travelling, but it is such a nice place to come home to.
+Many people come for a weekend break to the city, and this itinerary will give you some ideas on what to see and do in Wollongong.

 Wollongong means, ‘between the mountains and the sea’ and that is literally how it is.